The key role of your Accountant

 The key role of your accountant

-by John Painter, Chartered Accountant & Business Advisor, Partner of Haines Watts Worcester
+by John Painter, formerly Chartered Accountant & Business Advisor, retired Partner of Haines Watts Worcester

 Every business has to prepare accounts and file tax returns, whether it is for HM Revenue & Customs, or if you have a Limited Company or Limited Liability Partnership, for the Registrar of Companies too.
 It is therefore very important that you choose the right accountant and adviser for you.
 One that you feel that you can talk too, one that offers good advice and one that allows you to sleep at night knowing all of your statutory obligations have been met.